Skip to main content

 Even with the best care, makeup has a shelf life.
 Using products past their prime can cause skin issues or simply not perform as well, no matter how carefully you apply them.
 As a general rule, liquid products like foundation and concealer last about 6 to 12 months, while powders can last up to two years.
 Mascara and liquid eyeliners should be replaced every three months to protect your eyes.
 The most important rule, however, is to trust your senses.
 If a product’s color, smell, or texture changes, it’s time to say goodbye.
 Regularly checking your products ensures you’re always using makeup that is safe, effective, and feels wonderful on your skin.

-Simple Ways to Organize Your Kit
+Easy Ways to Organize Your Makeup Collection

 A well-organized makeup kit can bring a sense of calm and ease to your daily routine, turning it into a moment of pleasure rather than a frantic search.
 You don’t need a complicated system—just one that works for you.
 Clear acrylic organizers are fantastic for seeing all your lipstick shades or eye pencils at a glance.
 Try grouping items by category: keep all your base products in one area, eye makeup in another, and lip products together.
 This simple habit not only keeps your space tidy but also saves you precious time and can even inspire you to use products you’d forgotten you had.
 Your future self will thank you for it.